johnarn/QRCodeHandler/README.md

 ## Introduction

 This projects aims to be a simple QR Code handler.
-The Android application can generate, scan or import a qr code and show the text that was made of.
+QRCodeHandler can generate, scan or import a qr code and show the text that was made of.

 ## Generate QR Code

-Android App that:
-  1. Generates a specific QR Code
-  2. Scans an existing QR Code with the phone's camera
-  3. Import from the phone's gallery a QR Code and show the text it was made of

 ## License
 ```
 The MIT License (MIT)